theogravity/graphql-pothos-server-example/README.md

 - `datasources/`: Apollo datasources for making db calls
 - `db/`: Sequelize models
-- `gql/`: `giraphql` definitions
+- `gql/`: `pothos` definitions

 The `gql/` folder is organized by domain.
 The reason I've done this vs organizing by queries or mutations is the following:

-- `giraphql` is a code-based gql definition library.
+- `pothos` is a code-based gql definition library.
 Because it's code-based, you have a lot of control on how to define your graphQL items.
 The trade-off is that it's more verbose.
 If you were to shove everything under a single query or mutation file, it would be extremely difficult to navigate and read.
 - Types themselves can have multiple resolvers that are independent of a query or mutation and can alone be quite verbose / complex.